 Mat time, consistency, and repetition.
+These are the cornerstones for success in Brazilian Jiu Jitsu.
 You do not have to be strong or a super athlete.
 You don’t have to be big.
 If you put the time in, train regularly, and drill your techniques until they are as natural as breathing, then you will go far.
-The most important thing in your Brazilian Jiu-Jitsu training is showing up.
-We can teach you all the technique there is to know, but you won’t master those techniques until you’ve drilled them a thousand times.
-Put your time in on the mat and you will see results; you will get better.
+The most important thing in your Brazilian Jiu Jitsu training is showing up.
+We can teach you all the techniques there are to know, but you won’t master those techniques until you’ve drilled them a thousand times.
+Put your time in on the mat and you will see results and you will get better.
 There is no secret formula or crazy strategy.
 It is simple: like any sport or athletic activity, practice makes perfect.